ptc-arena/arena-restapi-doc/Arena REST API/Endpoints/Item Sourcing/endpoint_create_item_source_rel.md

 # POST Item Source Relationship Create
 /items/&lt;GUID&gt;/sourcing

-Creates a new  for an item with a given GUID.
+Creates a new Source Relationship for an item with a given GUID.
 Note that you can create two different types of source relationship:

 * In a direct relationship, you get a manufacturer Item directly from the manufacturer.
 The manufacturer and vendor items are the same.
-You can also specify a Make\-Item relationship \(where your own company makes the part\) by setting MakeItem to True.
+You can also specify a Make-Item relationship (where your own company makes the part) by setting MakeItem to True.

 * In an indirect relationship, you buy a manufacturer item from a vendor.
 The manufacturer and vendor items are different.
 You can choose not to specify the manufacturer or vendor item in an indirect source relationship, to create an "any" relationship \(source to any manufacturer or vendor.\)

 NOTES:

 * The suppliers and supplier items named in the source relationship must already exist in the workspace.
 Find their GUIDs with Get Supplier and Get Supplier Item requests.